Eviction

 For a detailed explanation of eviction, eviction based on owner occupancy, and more, see the Fact Sheet section.
 For an application to refuse to renew a lease and, or proceed to eviction, or the form to alter or demolish occupied rent controlled housing accommodations, see the Forms section.
 For information about the procedures for refusing to renew a lease on the grounds of demolition, see the Operational Bulletin section.

-For information on evictions and legal service providers please visit the NY Court website at New York City Civil Court (nycourts.gov) and DHCR Partners - Access Housing Referrals.
+For information on evictions and legal service providers please visit the NY Court website at nycourts.gov and our Housing Resources and Referrals page.

 Frequently Asked Questions